jmarriola/fwoxy/README.md

 Description
 -----------

-This R package, **fwoxy**, is a simple forward model of an idealized estuarine dissolved oxygen time series and the resulting net ecosystem metabolism, i.e. gross primary productivity, ecosystem respiration, and air-sea gas exchange.
-The forward model is based on the Odum (1956) open water method, which determines net ecosystem metabolism of an estuary using a measured dissolved oxygen time series of a well-mixed water column.
-The primary use of this model is as a lab component for a marine biogeochemistry course to further understanding of biogeochemical and physical processes that influence the health of an estuary.
+This R package, **fwoxy**, is a simple forward oxygen mass balance model that predicts the oxygen concentration of a well-mixed water column given the initial conditions and forcings.
+The primary use of this model is as a lab component for a marine biogeochemistry course to further understanding of biogeochemical and physical processes that influence ecosystem metabolism.

 The development version of this package can be installed from Github: